SurgeVortex/starfleet-home-automation/opentofu/prerequisites/README.md

 ```

 - **Azure Client ID and Secret:**
 This will be gotten after the initial run with the backend configuration still commented out.
-Read steo 6 for more information.
+Read step 6 for more information.

 4. **Populate `terraform.tfvars`**